subaquatic-pierre/linux-tools/README.md

     ssh-copy-id -i ~/.ssh/id_rsa.pub fortress

-- this copies the key to server named fortress
+- This copies the key to server named fortress

 ##### Secure Copy to remote machine